ASP-WAF/FireWall/README.md

 ### SUPPORT

-Installation support is free for all license levels including trail usage.
+Installation support is FREE for all license levels including trail usage.
 We offer:

 1. Mail via support@asp-waf.com